Knowtie/UnityUtilities/GameDataIO/readme.md

-# Game Data IO

-The purpose of this utility is to be able to initialize, then write and later read static data stored in data files into a Unity game.
-Data gets persisted in a binary format which is very data efficient for storage and reading data.
-And while no game data is impervious to tampering, data in a binary format is harder to manipulate by the casual gamer.
+The purpose of this utility class is to be able to initialize, then write and later read static data stored in data files into a Unity game/app or C# application (.Net or Mono).

+Data gets persisted in a binary format; which is very data efficient for storage and reading data.
+While no game data is impervious to tampering, data in a binary format is harder to manipulate by the casual gamer.

+# Persisting Data

+The system provides two ways to initialize your data:

+1. Construct one or more object and store them in a List<T> then use GameDataIO.Persist() to save them.

+2. Construct a text format with rows and columns separated by TAB characters, and convert the string data to the format of your object type.
+Data can be converted from any text source.
+The example below uses EditorGUIUtility.systemCopyBuffer which is the Unity wrapper for the Windows or Mac clipboard.

-You first start by creating your data you want to persist in a tab delimited format with new rows separated by new lines.
+For "2", start by creating your data you want to persist.
 The most obvious choice for this is to use a spreadsheet program such as Microsoft Excel or Open Office, which can copy the data to the clipboard in the above format.

+How **GameDataIO.ConvertText<>(...)** decides to transform your data is done by using Reflection to extract the properties of your class and a set of String to Object Converters.
+These can be obtained via **GameDataIO.GetDefaultConverters()**, which you can then modify to support any kind of data format (see below):

 The example below shows how you could copy your data from the spreadsheet program into use your system's clipboard (Mac/Windows).
 You simply attach this script to an object, copy your data into the clipboard then start your unity app.
 This will load the data and save it into a file.  *The order of the columns in your clipboard data must match the order of the properties in your class with not gaps.*